 - Liquid mutual funds

-Medium term financial planning should be done for things which are not immediate in nature but are required in 5-7 years.
-For example, you want to purchase a car in 5 years or you want to purchase a house in 5–7 years.
+Medium-term financial planning should be done for things that are not immediate in nature but are required in 5-7 years.
+For example, you want to purchase a car in 5 years or a house in 5–7 years.

-In this circumstance, you can think of investing your money in instruments which can give higher returns than defensive investment instruments like fixed deposits or liquid funds.
-You can take a bit of risk while planning for your medium term financial panning but you should be cautious and aware of the investments you are making.
+In this circumstance, you can think of investing your money in instruments that can give higher returns than defensive investment instruments like fixed deposits or liquid funds.
+You can take a bit of risk while planning for your medium-term financial future, but you should be cautious and aware of the investments you are making.

-If you are a person who is aware of stocks then you should consider in investing into good quality stocks which can give you a decent returns in 5-7 years.
+If you are a person who is aware of stocks, then you should consider investing in good-quality stocks that can give you decent returns in 5-7 years.
 If you are a person who is not very close to tracking stocks on a frequent basis then investing in mutual funds will be a great option for you.

-You should also consider investing into Gold to diversify your portfolio.
+You should also consider investing in gold to diversify your portfolio.

-Here are some investment options for medium term investments which can take care of your short term financial planning:
+Here are some investment options for medium-term investments that can take care of your short-term financial planning:

 - Equity mutual funds

-Long term financial planning is probably the most difficult part of financial planning as people most of the times are not able to differentiate between Long term and short term financial planning.
+Long-term financial planning is probably the most difficult part of financial planning, as people most of the time are not able to differentiate between Long-term and short-term financial planning.

-Most of the people miss to appreciate the power of Long term financial planning, with this you can create huge amount of wealth if done right.
-Sadly, Most of the people realise this very late in their life and miss the most precious thing investment which is ‘Power of compounding’.
+Most people fail to appreciate the power of Long-term financial planning. with this you can create a huge amount of wealth if done right.
+Sadly, Most people realize this very late in their lives and miss the most precious thing in investment which is the power of compounding.

-You need to keep one thing mind that money brings more money.
-The early you start investing for Long term financial planning, you will have to invest less to get more returns as the money you invested will bring more money for you!
+You need to keep one thing in mind money brings more money.
+The earlier you start investing for Long term financial planning, you will have to invest less to get more returns as the money you invested will bring more money for you!

-Here are some investment options for long term investments which can take care of your short term financial planning:-
+Here are some investment options for long-term investments that can take care of your short-term financial planning:

 We talked about types of financial planning earlier now we will look at what steps you should take to achieve financial freedom and set a realistic goal for yourself.

 You should be able to track your income and expenses.
-Many people do a mistake now a days that they spend almost everything that they earn with out having a strict income to expense ratio.
-The biggest evil for this in the modern era are credit cards.
-People buy things even if they can’t afford on credit card eventually leading into the credit card trap.
+Many people do a mistake nowadays in that they spend almost everything that they earn without having a strict income-to-expense ratio.
+The biggest evil for this in the modern era is credit cards.
+People buy things even if they can’t afford them on a credit card eventually leading into the credit card trap.

-You need to estimate your present and future expenditure, accordingly, you need to create a roadmap to keep your expenditures under control and achieve your financial goals faster.
-In all circumstances you should avoid going into the credit card debt trap!
+You need to estimate your present and future expenditures, accordingly, you need to create a roadmap to keep your expenditures under control and achieve your financial goals faster.
+In all circumstances, you should avoid going into the credit card debt trap!

-Remember – credit card debts have the highest interest in any form of loans you can avail!
+Remember – credit card debts have the highest interest in any form of loan you can avail!

 - Monefy – Money Manager

-This is the most important topic which we talk about financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over long term.
+This is the most important topic that we talk about in financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over the long term.

 You should do insurance to protect yourself and nothing else apart from that.
 You shouldn’t be expecting any returns from your Insurance.

 You should be aware of the tax element for your salary and always should look to save as much tax as possible.
-There are various tax savings options available which you can use to cut down your tax.
+There are various tax savings options available that you can use to cut down your taxes.

-We find people are ignorant when it comes to tax.
+We find people are ignorant when it comes to taxes.
 You should absolutely make sure that you understand the various tax options available for you to choose from.

 We encourage you to use the income tax calculator which can help you assess how much tax you have to pay.

-As we talked about it earlier – Money brings more money and the early you start investing in compounding instruments then you will have to shell out less money to make money.
+As we talked about it earlier – Money brings more money and the earlier you start investing in compounding instruments you will have to shell out less money to make money.
 If you start retirement planning early then you will have an easy time managing your retirement.

-We hope this article gave you some perspective of financial planning and what are the dos and don’ts around it.
-Remember that at the end of the day the money that you earn is your money and the ultimate responsibility of managing the money effectively lies with you and only you.
+We hope this article gave you some perspective on financial planning and what are the dos and don’ts around it.
+Remember that at the end of the day, the money that you earn is your money and the ultimate responsibility of managing the money effectively lies with you and only you.